Excel Shortcut Keys

 Ctrl + Arrow Keys will move to the end of a group of data in the direction of the arrow key.
 If the current active cell is at the end of a group of data and before a gap of empty cells, pressing this shortcut will jump the gap to the nearest cell with data in it in the direction of the arrow key.

-Shift + Arrow Keys will expand selection from current active cell towards direction of pressed arrow key.
+Shift + Arrow Keys will expand selection from current active cell toward the direction of the pressed arrow key.

 Ctrl + Page Up/Down will move to previous or next worksheet/tab.